tresoldi/dafsa/README.md

     - Exporting DAFSA in standard network formats
     - Computation of shortest or *k*-shortest paths, along with cumulative edge and/or node weights
-  - Preliminary generation of minimal regular expressions matching the contents of a DAFSA
   - Allow to join attributes in single sub-paths
   - Allow usage of empty transitions
   - Allow to replace final nodes with edges to ``end-of-sequence``